 Click the Linkedin icon below and join the MMET Linkedin group to connect with alumni and explore more details about careers in this academic program.

-Fall 2013 Semester Typical Course Sequence
+Typical Semester Course Sequence

 Please see the official RIT typical course sequence for the BS in Manufacturing Engineering Technology here.
 Please note - an accelerated BS/MS option is available.
 Scroll down on the official typical course sequence page for details.